 - The first point of contact is always the class teacher.
 Please make an appointment at the School Office and then the teacher will telephone you if that's what you would prefer or meet with you in person at a time that suits. - Our SENDCo is always willing to meet with you.
 Once again, contact the School Office to arrange a meeting.
-If appropriate the Home School Link Worker may be involved. - Please look at relevant Policies on our website. - Contact IPSEA Charity (Independent Parental Special Education Advice) - https://www.ispea.org.uk - Hampshire SENDIASS Special Educational Needs Support https://www.hampshiresendiass.co.uk/ - Hampshire County council https://www.hants.gov.uk/socialcareandhealth/childrenandfamilies/specialneeds copy from the office.
-This clearly outlines what to do and key people to contact, including the Governing Body.
+If appropriate the Pupil Inclusion and Guidance Manager may be involved.

+- Please look at relevant Policies on our website. - Contact Parent Partnership: www3.hants.gov.uk/parentpartnership - Contact IPSEA (Independent Parental Special Education Advice) www.ipsea.org.uk/